-The following speech will be made by City of Cape Town Executive Mayor, Patricia de Lille, during the full Council meeting today, 31 May 2017.
+The following speech was delivered by the City’s Executive Mayor, Patricia de Lille, at the full Council meeting today, 27 July 2017.

 Good morning, goeie dag, molweni, as-salaam alaikum, shalom.

 I would like to welcome all councillors back from the mid-year recess.
 I trust that we are ready to continue taking service delivery to the next level.